wearscript/wearscript-docs/reference.rst

 GDK-only
 --------
-gestureCallback(String event, String callback) : void
+gestureCallback(String event, Function callback) : void
   Register to get gesture events using the string of one of the events below (following GDK names, see below).

   * Each of these follows the `parameters provided by the GDK <https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/touchpad/GestureDetector>`_